elavoie/pando-handbook/oopsla-2017/README.md

 The `root status` section regularly provides the status of system as seen from the root node of the tree overlay (the client) and obtained through the WebRTC fat-tree overlay.
 It is a summary of the internal state of the node and many of its sub-modules.
 The most important property is the `childrenNb` that tells the number of children in the tree.

-The `global monitoring` provides a snapshot of the state of the entire system from the point of view of all the nodes.
+The `global monitoring` section provides a snapshot of the state of the entire system from the point of view of all the nodes.
 It is only active when the `--global-monitoring` option is passed to the commandline tool.
 Each volunteer will maintain an additional direct WebSocket connection to Pando to send its internal state regularly.
 Its state will be shown in the section.

 ## Start Volunteers